 2 Write Reusable & Focused Actions

 Use input parameters and generic functions instead of hardcoding every variable or option.
 Also don’t write actions that do everything at once.
-Let your actions do one specific task, e.g. the retrieval of a WebElement.
+Let your actions do one specific task, for example, the retrieval of a WebElement.
 This serves the readability of your actions/test cases and also makes maintenance much easier.

 4 Naming Conventions

-Always use descriptive names for your actions and parameters, e.g. “Set TextBox value” for an action or “Column Name” for a parameter.
+Always use descriptive names for your actions and parameters, for example, “Set TextBox value” for an action or “Column Name” for a parameter.
 This makes it easier to know what your action does, without looking into it.

 Some parameter names used by the ATS core library: